makrai/notes/huang2104-whiten-sent-embed.md

 https://github.com/Jun-jie-Huang/WhiteningBERT

+# Abstract

 * we conduct a thorough examination of pretrained model based unsupervised sentence embeddings
 * We study four pretrained models and seven datasets
 * findings
   * averaging all tokens is better than only using [CLS] vector